Charlotte von Stein: Charlotte and Goethe

-In 1774 Johann Wolfgang von Goethe and Charlotte von Stein met in Weimar.
+In 1774 Johann Wolfgang von Goethe and von Stein met in Weimar.
 It was the beginning of a deep friendship which lasted for twelve years.
 During this time she had a strong influence on Goethe's work and life.
 Goethe took into his house her eleven-year-old son Fritz (her darling), in May 1783, and took over the boy's education to her satisfaction.

 This period of her life might have been the happiest since she was in the center of social life and attention and met many famous personalities, e.g., Friedrich Schiller, Karl Ludwig Knebel, and Johann Georg Zimmermann.
 She frequently corresponded with Schiller's wife Charlotte.

 In the eyes of her contemporaries

 Knebel has given an outstanding depiction of von Stein's nature:

 Loneliness and death

-In 1786 the deep friendship between Charlotte and Johann Wolfgang von Goethe ended with his sudden departure to Italy without even telling her he wanted to go.
+In 1786 the deep friendship between Charlotte and Johann Wolfgang von Goethe ended with his sudden departure to Italy without telling her.
 Not until after 1800 did their relationship begin to normalize and even then it never became as close as before.

 After her husband had died in 1793 Charlotte retired from society and became more and more lonely.

 In 1794 she wrote the drama Dido— a literary self-portrait that also depicted her disappointment about Goethe's behavior.
 It reflected the years from 1770 to 1790 and the situation in Weimar at that time.
 As depicted by Virgil, Dido (Queen of Carthage) was forsaken by her lover Aeneas who set off for Italy - an obvious parallel to von Stein herself and Goethe.

-Charlotte von Stein died on 6 January 1827 at the age of 85.
+Von Stein died on 6 January 1827, in Weimar, at the age of 84.